MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnspcleanup.md

 The
-<b>NSPCleanup</b> function is called when an application is finished using a Windows Sockets namespace service provider.
+**NSPCleanup** function is called when an application is finished using a Windows Sockets namespace service provider.
+The **NSPCleanup** function deregisters a particular namespace provider and allows the transport service provider to free any of the namespace provider's allocated resources.

 The
-<b>NSPCleanup</b> function deregisters a particular namespace provider and allows the transport service provider to free any of the namespace provider's allocated resources.

-The
 <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-nspstartup">NSPStartup</a> function must be called successfully before using any namespace providers.
 It is permissible to make more than one
-<b>NSPStartup</b> call.
+**NSPStartup** call.
 However, for each
-<b>NSPStartup</b> call, a corresponding
+**NSPStartup** call, a corresponding
-<b>NSPCleanup</b> call must also be issued.
-Only the final
-<b>NSPCleanup</b> for the service provider does the actual cleanup; the preceding calls decrement an internal reference count in the service provider.
+**NSPCleanup** call must also be issued.
+Only the final **NSPCleanup** for the service provider does the actual cleanup; the preceding calls decrement an internal reference count in the service provider.

 This function should not return until the namespace service provider DLL can be unloaded from memory.